codeforpdx/dwellingly-app/README.md

 - Navigate to app's directory: `cd dwellingly-app`
 - run `bundle`
 - run `yarn`
-- Create, migrate, and seed the database with: `rails db:setup`
+- run `cp config/application.yml.example config/application.yml`
-   - If you've never used postgres before then this step may give you errors
+- If using sqlite3 then uncomment sqlite3 in the `config/application.yml` file.
-   - Feel free to reach out for help.
-We're planning on getting a help doc on code for pdx repo.
+- Create, load, and seed the database with: `bin/rails db:setup`
-- Start server with: `rails s`
+- Start server with: `bin/rails s`
-- It may be necessary to also start a js server with: `./bin/webpack-dev-server`
+- For now its necessary to also start a js server with: `./bin/webpack-dev-server`
   - This will precompile javascript and reload the browser when there are javascript changes

 ## About Us